 How to respond: TMT companies of all sizes will likely continue to face a shrinking pool of available talent in the years to come.
 Building a healthy company culture is one way they can improve the odds of attracting and retaining the workers they need to succeed — including professionals with skills in emerging tech, like AI.
 They also may want to consider making succession planning a higher and ongoing priority for the business, as there is a good chance that they could lose some of their best and most senior people with little or no warning.

 Another strategy for combatting the talent crunch: Assembling a management team that is focused on fresh thinking and excited about change and disruption.
 Top talent wants to work for dynamic industry leaders who are curious and always looking to see what’s around the next corner.

-We also see many TMT companies embracing new labour models, not only to ensure they can access skilled talent when they need it, but also to free their core teams from non-mission critical work.
-Relying on external resources, like managed business services providers, to resolve work backlogs, address performance issues and more allows organisations to dedicate their best people to the front lines of innovation for their business.
+We also see many TMT companies embracing new labor models, not only to ensure they can access skilled talent when they need it, but also to free their core teams from non-mission critical work.
+Relying on external resources, like managed business services providers, to resolve work backlogs, address performance issues and more allows organizations to dedicate their best people to the front lines of innovation for their business.
 And that’s exactly where in-demand talent wants to be.